Advice for Passengers in Charlotte, NC Auto Accidents

 Many times, people will walk away from auto accidents with minor injuries or with injuries that they aren’t aware of beneath the adrenaline rush that comes along with a traumatic event.
-You might not have serious symptoms, or any symptoms at all, but you should still seek a full medical evaluation after an auto accident.
-This will help to make sure that any injuries you aren’t aware of are caught and addressed quickly, minimizing the damage that may cause in your physical health and lifestyle.
+You might not have serious symptoms or any symptoms at all, but you should still seek a full medical evaluation after an auto accident.
+This will help to make sure that any injuries you aren’t aware of are caught and addressed quickly, minimizing the damage that may cause to your physical health and lifestyle.
 It also ensures that you have evidence of the injuries as being a result of the auto accident, rather than some other event.

 What to Expect from the Auto Insurance Negotiation Process

 You can expect to hear from the auto insurance company’s claims adjusters soon after the incident.
 This doesn’t always happen with passengers, but it often does.
 They will often want to settle the claim right away, and you may be tempted to do so.
-The financial compensation that they offer might seem like more than enough, when you don’t yet know what your actual expenses and damages are going to end up being.
+The financial compensation that they offer might seem like more than enough when you don’t yet know what your actual expenses and damages are going to end up being.
 The wisest course of action is to wait and talk to an attorney before agreeing to or assigning anything.
 In fact, you should probably avoid discussing the claim too much with the insurance company before you get legal advice.

 Once you have an attorney working on your behalf, you won’t have to deal with as much stress over the insurance negotiations because your lawyer will handle this process for you.
-It still helps to know how the negotiations process works.
-Your attorney will investigate your claim, including liability, expenses, future expenses, lost wages, lost future earning potential, pain and suffering, and more to determine a value of compensation that is fair.
+It still helps to know how the negotiation process works.
+Your attorney will investigate your claim, including liability, expenses, future expenses, lost wages, lost future earning potential, pain, and suffering, and more to determine a value of compensation that is fair.
 Then, they will formulate a demand letter that includes the facts and basis for the adverse driver’s and insurance company’s liability.
 The insurance company will typically respond with a settlement offer from which negotiations can then ensue.

-Contact Brown, Moore & Associates to Learn More
+Contact Brown Moore & Associates to Learn More